unpoly/unpoly3-slides/index.md

 })
 ```

-We now have a race condition:
+There is a race condition in the code above:

-- Timer starts
+- Timer (1) starts
-- User follows different link (1)
+- User follows different link (2)
-- While the user link is loading, the timer elapses and follows the original link
+- While the user link is loading, the timer (1) elapses and follows the original link
-- The user request (1) is aborted
+- The user request (2) is aborted

+---

 Using `up.fragment.onAborted()` we can stop the timer if the link is targeted while waiting: